casouri/collab-mode/docs/EDITOR_REQUEST_FLOWS.md

 {
   "method": "AcceptConnection",
   "params": {
-    "signalingAddr": "wss://signaling.server/path",
+    "addr": "wss://signaling.server/path",
-    "transportType": "WebRTC"
+    "transportType": "WebRTC",
+    "mode": "TrustedOnly" // Optional: "All" or "TrustedOnly" (default) }
 }
-}
 ```
 Starts accepting connections on the specified signaling server.

 **Accept connection flow**
-1. Editor sends AcceptConnection notification with signaling address and transport type
+1. Editor sends AcceptConnection notification with signaling address, transport type, and optional accept mode
 2. Server checks if already accepting on this signaling address:
+   - If yes and already bound:
+     - Updates accept mode if provided
+     - Resets reconnect backoff
+     - If mode is `All`, spawns task to revert to `TrustedOnly` after 3 minutes
-   - If yes: Ignores the request and returns
+     - Sends `AcceptingConnection` notification and returns
    - If no: Continues with accept process
-3. Server adds signaling address to `self.accepting` HashMap to track accepting state
+3. Server adds signaling address to `self.active_signaling` HashMap with `SignalingState`
+4. Server calls `signaling_channel.bind()` to bind to signaling server
-4. Server sends `AcceptingConnection` notification to editor immediately
+5. On successful bind, server sends `AcceptingConnection` notification to editor
-5. Server spawns background task to handle the accept loop:
+6. If mode is `All`, spawns background task to revert to `TrustedOnly` after 3 minutes
-   - Calls `webchannel.accept()` to bind to signaling server
-   - Accepts incoming connections in a loop
-6. In the background task, if connection breaks for various reasons, send `Msg::AcceptStopped(signaling_addr, reason)` message to the server itself
+7. If connection breaks for various reasons:
    - Connection to signaling server breaks
    - Allocated signaling time expires
    - Host ID is already taken on that server
-8. Server receives the AcceptStopped message and:
-   - Removes the signaling address from `self.accepting` HashMap
-   - Sends AcceptStopped notification to editor with failure reason
+8. Server removes the signaling address from `self.active_signaling` HashMap and sends AcceptStopped notification to editor

+**Accept mode**
+- `All`: Accept connections from any host (auto-reverts to `TrustedOnly` after 3 minutes)
+- `TrustedOnly`: Accept only connections from hosts in trusted_hosts (default)

 **Accepting connection notification**